 The Canadian guideline for lead in drinking water is 0.005 mg/L. In Ontario, the maximum acceptable concentration (MAC) for lead is 0.010 mg/L.

 How does lead enter our drinking water system?

 In Canada, the concentration of lead in drinking water is generally below the Canadian guideline of 0.005 mg/L as it leaves the treatment plant, and this is certainly true for the lead levels leaving the treatment plants here in Windsor.
 However, lead may enter potable water at several points between water treatment plants and people's homes.
 The use of lead in older distribution mains and service lines are potential sources as is internal plumbing in dwellings from pipe jointing compounds, soldered joints and brass fixtures that are used within the home.

 What are the lead levels in the City of Windsor distribution system?

 The City of Windsor continues to be well served with water that consistently exceeds the guidelines set by the Ministry of the Environment.
-With regard to the lead levels within the City's distribution system, samples are collected quarterly and have historically returned values less than 0.001 mg/l or approximately 10 times lower than the regulated level set by the Ministry.
+With regard to the lead levels within the City's distribution system, samples are collected quarterly and have historically returned values less than 0.001 mg/l, much lower than the regulated level set by the Ministry.